• Home

 Surface: Asphalt (with boardwalk section)

-A tour de West Metro suburbs, the Luce Line Regional Trail is not just a link from Minneapolis to the humongous Luce Line State Trail -- and vice versa for commuters -- but a very nice trail in itself.
-The trail's beginning as an exit off the Cedar Lake Trail gives no hint that this link can take you all the way to Central Minnesota.
-A very lightly traveled section leisurely winds along Bassett's Creek; I only saw a few other bicyclists, and I biked this trail on a Sunday afternoon.
-After following the Theodore Wirth Trail for a bit, the trail zooms into the wooded hills of Theodore Wirth Park.
+A tour de West Metro suburbs, the Luce Line Regional Trail is not just a link from Minneapolis to the humongous Luce Line State Trail, but a very nice trail in itself, for the most part well signed and maintained.
+Its beginning as an exit off the Cedar Lake Trail gives no hint that this link can take you all the way to Central Minnesota.
+A very lightly traveled section leisurely winds along Bassett's Creek.
+Follow Theodore Wirth Parkway for a bit to access the trail's next section, which zooms into the wooded hills of Theodore Wirth Park.
 Though it's popular, this section is the most fun.
-After this, the dull Golden Valley section may seem a bit dull, as the trail parallels roads and a railroad track.
-However, your reward for sticking with the trail will come in Plymouth, with seemingly endless wetlands and deep, shady woods.
+Coming after it, the Golden Valley section is a bit dull, as the trail parallels roads and a railroad track.
+However, stick with it for the portion in Plymouth, with seemingly endless wetlands and deep, shady forest, an appetizer for what's to come if you continue onto the Luce Line State Trail.

 Go to http://www.threeriversparks.org/trails/luce-line-trail.aspx for a map and information on the Three Rivers Park District section of the Luce Line Regional Trail.